digital-work-lab/open-source-project/docs/week_2_git_notebook_merge_conflict.md

 - Understand whether changes are likely to create merge conflicts
 - Communicate with other contributors to understand who is working on which parts of the codebase or read the codebase if there is no personal contact with the other developers
-- Avoid problematic changes, such as code formatting and restructuring that affects the whole codebase.
+- Avoid problematic changes, such as code formatting and restructuring that affect the whole codebase.
 Coordinate development if they are necessary.
 - Avoid long-running branches by merging often
 - Create atomic commits